lizardsystem/flooding-lib/README.txt

 Task 210/220 threedi
 ====================

+Instructions to install task machine and set up environment:

 - Install subgridf90, see:
   http://publicwiki.deltares.nl/display/3Diusers/3Di-Subgrid+building+on+Linux

 - Make sure the folders in the flooding_base.Settings SOURCE_DIR,
   DESTINATION_DIR are accessible.

+- In the django settings, set THREEDI_DEFAULT_FILES_PATH (point to /../flooding-lib/flooding_lib/threedi)

+- In the django settings, set THREEDI_BIN_PATH
+  (point to /home/buildout/3di-grid/bin/subgridf90)

 - TODO: the location of subgridf90 is now static (in threedilib)

-- Add task 210, 220 to workflow 1 or 2. (old: Add workflow 4 with at
-  least 210 -> 220 -> 185 (?))
+- Add workflow 4 with at least 210 -> 220 -> 185

+- Add queues 210 and 220 to broker.

-- To test you can run: $ bin/django test_task_210 1 where 1 is the id
+- To test you can run:

+  $ bin/django test_task_210 1

-  of ThreediCalculation.
+where 1 is the id of ThreediCalculation.

+  $ bin/django test_workflow_4 10973

+Start workflow 4 for scenario 10973.

 Development installation